jdiejim/pokedex-blog/README.md

 ```

-This is where we are going to tweak some files to make it more dynamic.
+This is where we are going to tweak some files to make it more dynamic and easier to import and export files.
 Move into **src**, and lets start modifying some files.

 ```Shell